Signal Word

 The Bottom Line

 Signal words are the ABCs of safety labeling.
-They’re simple, but they’re not simplistic.
+In real terms, they’re simple, but they’re not simplistic.
 Get them wrong, and you risk more than just a citation—you risk someone’s health.

 So next time you see that bold “Danger” on a label, don’t just read it.